openpnp/openpnp/User-Manual.md

 Part height is simply the height of the part as measured, typically with calipers or from a data sheet.
 Part height should only need to be measured and set once per part.
 A Part should represent an actual physical SKU.
 If you have a 47uF cap that is 6mm high and one that is 4mm high, those are different parts.

-Parts refer to feeders from which they are picked and packages.
+Parts refer to a feeder from which they are picked and a package.
 The package is currently only used for fiducials.

 Boards